Timeless Blend - Page 2

 "That said, new is sometimes more practical.
 When we needed a sofa for our living room, we saw many vintage sofas we liked, but they all needed reupholstering.
 The hassle and cost didn't seem worthwhile, so we bought new, choosing the period-appropriate Bantam Sofa, [a contemporary design] from Design Within Reach."

-"We also love our '60s Dixie bedroom set that came from an Eichler in Concord," Lacey says.
-"We use the dresser as a credenza in our living room, and the night stands in our master bedroom."
+"We also loved our '60s Dixie bedroom set that came from an Eichler in Concord," Lacey says.
+"We used the dresser as a credenza in our living room, and the night stands in our master bedroom."

 Keep in touch with the Eichler Network.
 SUBSCRIBE to our free e-newsletter